UserVoice‘s hosting provider Softlayer is SSAE 16 certified.

 - We strive to keep all server software on the latest version; however, when that‘s not possible we do ensure that the latest security patches are installed/up to date.
 This is reviewed monthly (though patches are often installed as soon as they come out).

 - We‘re running the latest version of Ruby on Rails 4.0 and we review/apply the latest security patches as they come out.

 UserVoice is written to protect against SQL injection attacks.

 UserVoice is built on the Ruby on Rails platform and uses all the built-in protections for sanitizing query parameters in SQL statements.

 UserVoice is written to protect against cross-site scripting attacks (XSS).

-For performance reasons our database itself is not encrypted (though backups are; more on that below), but all user passwords are hashed using the SHA1 algorithm with salt.
+For performance reasons our database itself is not encrypted (though backups are; more on that below), but all user passwords are hashed using the bcrypt algorithm.
 Hashing passwords is actually more secure than encrypting them, because that means we don’t have access to the original passwords, nor does anyone else.
 So even if our database is compromised, everyone’s passwords will stay secure.

 All access to your UserVoice admin console (yourdomain.uservoice.com/admin) is always over a secure (SSL encrypted) connection.

 All connections to our web portal are secured over an SSL encrypted connection, including all widgets which customers use to submit tickets or capture feedback.
 However, unless we obtain a valid SSL certificate, domain aliased accounts are not SSL-only.

 Server access logs for auditing are kept for 7 days.
 Access logs for web servers are kept for 396 days.